 CDC is a trademark of Control Data Systems, Inc. DEC, ULTRIX, VAX, and VMS are trademarks of Digital Equipment Corporation.
 DynaWeb is a trademark of Electronic Book Technologies, Inc. ER90 is a trademark of EMASS, Inc. ETA is a trademark of ETA Systems, Inc. IBM is a trademark of International Business Machines Corporation.
-Silicon Graphics and the Silicon Graphics logo are registered trademarks, and IRIX is a trademark of Silicon Graphics, Inc. MIPS is a registered trademark and MIPSpro is a trademark of MIPS Technologies, Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company Limited.
+IRIX and Silicon Graphics are registered trademarks and the Silicon Graphics logo is a trademark of Silicon Graphics, Inc. MIPS is a registered trademark and MIPSpro is a trademark of MIPS Technologies, Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company Limited.
 X/Open is a registered trademark, and the X device is a trademark, of X/Open Company Ltd. X Window System is a trademark of X Consortium, Inc.